 Position yourselves to draw close to the Lord and know that getting to know God is the greatest thing in the universe we could ever do.
 Breathing is at the top of my list of important things to do, and knowing Jesus is more important than breathing.

 Don’t rush your time with God.
-There are things He’d like to say to you and, honestly, it’s difficult to talk to someone when they are busy talking or they don’t have time to listen.
+There are things He’d like to say to you and, honestly, it’s challenging for Him to talk to us when we are busy talking or we don’t have time to listen.
 Slow down!
 Take the time to sit with Him.
-If we’re not willing to sit with Him a while, why should He share anymore than He does? i think we’ve all suffered a relationship of two where the other person only wanted something from us, and the moment we ceased giving what they wanted, they were off to the next thing.
+If we’re not willing to sit with Him a while, why should He share anymore than He does? i think we’ve all suffered a relationship or two where the other person only wanted something from us, and the moment we ceased giving them what they wanted, they were off to the next thing.
+Is God a priority to you, a preference, be honest, or is he merely an option?

-Another way distance grows between ourselves and Jesus is by our not sharing what God is teaching us.
-When we don’t share with others what God is doing, it can discourage us and maybe we stumble into what i call, the doldrums of boredom – find some friends to share with from time to time.
+Another way distance grows between ourselves and Jesus is by our not sharing with others what God is teaching us.
+When we don’t share with others what God is doing we can easily begin to feel introverted and in-grown.
+Not sharing our bread with the poor can discourage us and maybe we stumble into what i call, the doldrums of boredom – find some friends to share with from time to time.
 Let His testimony out of your mouth.

 It is a new season.
 If you will ask Him, He will tell you.
 If we will draw close to Him, He will draw close you us, and that’s right out of James 4:8 “Draw near to God and He will draw near to you.”